Difference Between Quid and Bob

 2. Quid was introduced in the year 1963, whereas Bob was introduced in the year 1987.

-3. Quid is the slang term of Pound, but Bob is the regional currency of boliviano.
+3. Quid is the slang term for Pound, but Bob is the regional currency of the boliviano.

-4. Quid is originated from the Latin word quid, whereas Bob is originated from Spanish Word Boliviano.
+4. Quid originated from the Latin word quid, whereas Bob originated from Spanish Word Boliviano.

-5. Quid emerged in the 17th century, and still, the origination happens to be a mystery.
-Whereas Bob emerged in the 8th century.
+5. Quid emerged in the 17th century, and the origination is still a mystery.
+In contrast, Bob emerged in the 8th century.

 6. Quid is used in the country where the pound is officially used, and Bob is used in Bolivia country.